-- Overall English proficiency level of 4 (Early Advanced) or 5 (Advanced) on the California English Language Development Test (CELDT), with subscores of 3 (Intermediate) or higher;
+- Overall English proficiency level of 3 (Moderately Developed) or higher on the English Language Proficiency Assessments for California (ELPAC), with oral and written language level of 3 or higher;

 - Demonstration of “basic skills” in English from an objective assessment that is also given to English proficient students of the same age

 - Parent Notification

 - To access standard reclassification forms, click here.
 This folder contains reclassification criteria and forms in English, Chinese, Spanish, Arabic, Filipino, and Vietnamese.